What is Biotechnology? - Video

 Biotechnology will alter the basis of life on earth - permanently - unless controlled.
 This could happen if - say - mutant viruses, or bacteria, or fish or reptiles are released into the general environment.

-Dr Patrick Dixon lecture to biotech venture capital investors about future medicine and health care, gene therapy, biotechnology, and the pharmaceutical industry.
+Dr Patrick Dixon lectures to biotech venture capital investors about future medicine and health care, gene therapy, biotechnology, and the pharmaceutical industry.
 Dr Dixon is a physician and trends analyst.

 Related news items: